 8. Many Hollywood movies have featured this mosque, including The World Is Not Enough 007.
 This is because it is the most visited landmark of Istanbul; and thus, Turkey.

 9. There’s a pavilion built inside the mosque dedicated to the Sultan who used to rest here before and after the prayer.
-It has two floors, in which the first one has the rooms for resting and the lower one was used to address government issues.
+It has two floors, the first one has rooms for resting and the lower one was used to address governance issues.

 10. One of the stories associated with the mosque has it that the Sultan originally wanted to build the minarets from gold.
 However, because of the scarcity of funds and unlikelihood of the consideration, the architecture tricked him into allowing six usual minarets.

 After visiting the Blue Mosque, go across the street and see the amazing Hagia Sophia.

 Where to Stay in Istanbul